Pumpkin Fruit Dip

 Wondering what to serve with pumpkin dip?

-As the name implies, I love serving pumpkin fruit dip with — you guessed it — fruit!
+Fruit is my go-to when it comes to this dip.
 Sliced apples and fresh strawberries are always a big hit with my kids.
 Sliced pears would also be delicious.

 Want more pumpkin eats this weekend?
-Try my pumpkin pancakes or slow cooker pumpkin French toast.
-They’re great for Thanksgiving morning or the day after Thanksgiving!
+Try my pumpkin coffee cake or slow cooker pumpkin French toast.
+They’re great for any autumn brunch!

-Pumpkin fruit dip is a luscious dip to enjoy at any party with fruit, graham crackers, and more!
-It’s not too sweet so you can dip away to your heart’s content.
+Pumpkin cream cheese dip is a luscious dip to enjoy at any party with fruit, graham crackers, or pretzels.
+It takes just minutes to prepare.

 Prep Time 5 minutes